srinivas-nahak/bmi-calculator-app/README.md

 <h1 align="center">Bmi Caclulator App</h1>

-A responsive cross-platform Bmi Calculator app that calculates your Body Mass Index medications exactly when your body needs them - Made with Jetpack Compose, Material Design 3, Room, Navigation Components, Kotlin Coroutines, Hilt, Firebase using the recommended <a href="https://developer.android.com/topic/architecture">Android Architecture Guidelines</a>.
+A responsive cross-platform Bmi Calculator app that calculates your Body Mass Index.
+It is made with Flutter, Material Design 3 using the recommended <a href="https://docs.flutter.dev/resources/architectural-overview">Flutter Architecture Guidelines</a>.

-I’m building it in public.
-So the idea is for everyone to contribute, leave comments, suggest ideas, etc using the <a href="https://github.com/waseefakhtar/dose-android/discussions">Discussions</a> tab.

-You can also install & test the latest APK <a href="https://github.com/waseefakhtar/dose-android/blob/main/docs/release/app.apk">here</a>.

 ## Screenshots